 Open Digital Rights Language (ODRL) is a necessity for companies and intellectual property owners.
 As you explore the many facets of ODRL, focus on ways to use it for your business.
+This type of focus allows companies to narrow in on the most important aspects and details.
+Learning about ODRL begins with the understanding of broader concepts.
+Let’s begin with these and then transition to the main issue.

 To understand ODRL, you first need to learn about Rights Expression Language (REL).
 REL is a language that conveys details of intellectual property provisions.
 This creates and displays guidelines for things like copyrighted digital material.
 REL discloses coded languages which are comprehensible to both the computer and the user.
 In easiest terms, REL is attached to software so manipulations don’t break the copyright.
+With that in mind, let’s start breaking down ODRL.

 What Is ODRL and How Is It Used?